Anderson Inlet

 Anderson Inlet (Boonwurrung: Toluncan), sometimes incorrectly referred to as Andersons Inlet, is a shallow and dynamic estuary in South Gippsland, Victoria, Australia where the Tarwin River enters Bass Strait.
 It forms a 2400 ha almost enclosed bay next to the town of Inverloch, for which it provides a popular and protected beach.
 At low tide its intertidal mudflats provide important feeding habitat for migratory waders.
 It is also an important area for recreational fishing.
-It is named after Samuel Anderson pioneer explorer the first European to settle in the area.
+It is named after Samuel Anderson, a pioneer explorer who was the first European to settle in the area.